How to create audit logs with Sequin

 Consider your message queue’s batching capabilities (e.g., SQS batch size).

-Example: Basic audit table
+Example: Enhanced audit table with annotations

 For better performance, consider batching multiple changes into a single database operation.
 Batching increases throughput while still maintaining transactional guarantees.

-Your audit log table will now be populated with old and new values for each change that occurs in your source table(s).
+Your audit log table will now be populated with old and new values for each change, along with rich contextual information about who made the change and why.

-Example: Activity feed
+Example: Enhanced Activity feed with annotations

 Verify your pipeline is working